smallwat3r/shhh/README.md

 in this repo everything you need to host the app yourself.

 Or you can **one-click deploy to Heroku** using the below button.
-It will generate a fully configured private instance immediately (using your own server and Postgres database, for free).
+It will generate a fully configured private instance of Shhh immediately (using your own server and Postgres database, for free).

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/heroku/node-js-getting-started)